rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_03_create_blueprint.md

 >Your `Extractions` output may vary depending on if your entered a `Blueprint prompt` or based on the `AI Generated prompt for the current blueprint`

    ![Extracted_fields][screenshot_extracted_fields]

-2. If needed, manually add or adjust fields to ensure all critical information is captured
+2. Click `Save and exit blueprint prompt` to save the blueprint along with the `Extractions` schema
+![Save_Blueprint][screenshot_save_blueprint]

 ## Step 4: Refine and Iterate
+1. Once the blueprint is create, you can manually refine the Blueprint in the `Blueprint` section of the page.
+2. You can add / update the extracted fields.
+3. Click `Save blueprint` to save the blueprint or `Publish a new version`
+![Save_Blueprint][screenshot_save_blueprint]

-1. From the `Blueprint section` you can also upload other sample documents and get results using the newly create blueprint
+4. Once the blueprint is saved, you can also upload other sample documents and get results using the newly create blueprint
-2. You can `Download` the results and review the extracted values along with confidence and explainability info
+5. Click `Download` to download the results to your local computer and review the extracted values along with confidence and explainability info
-2. If necessary, return to the blueprint and make adjustments:
+6. If necessary, return to the blueprint and make adjustments:
    - Add missing fields
    - Refine field names for clarity
-   - Adjust the initial prompt if certain areas need more attention
-3. Repeat the testing process with various CMS 1500 forms to ensure consistency and accuracy
+   - Adjust the initial prompt if certain areas need more attention 7 Repeat the testing process with various CMS 1500 forms to ensure consistency and accuracy
-4. Finally, you can save the blueprint
+8. Finally, you can save the blueprint
-![Save_Blueprint][screenshot_save_blueprint]

 By following these steps, you'll have created a custom blueprint in AWS Bedrock Document Automation specifically designed to extract key information from CMS 1500 medical claim forms.
 This blueprint can be used to process large volumes of claims efficiently, supporting tasks such as claims processing, auditing, and data analysis in healthcare administration.